Long-Lived Connections

 HTTP keep-alive is the first escape hatch.
 Same TCP connection, multiple requests to the same host.
 Your browser does this by default.
 Your reverse proxy probably does too.
 You usually only notice it when something in the chain disables it, or when idle timeouts fight each other.

-HTTP/2 and HTTP/3 push further: many logical streams share fewer transport connections.
 Multiplexing is great until you realize your load balancer needs to actually understand the protocol end-to-end, not just pass bytes through and hope.
+An nginx in TCP proxy mode in front of a gRPC backend over HTTP/2 will give you one connection to each backend pod — your clever connection-level routing disappears.

 The trade is always the same: fewer handshakes and less CPU spent on setup, in exchange for remembering things.
 Who’s connected.
 How long they’ve been idle.
 What happens when they go away without saying goodbye.